-American Mezzo-Soprano Emily Fons has made several exciting role and company debuts in recent seasons that have set her apart as a versatile, powerful, and engaging performer.
+Mezzo-Soprano Emily Fons has made several exciting role and company debuts in recent seasons that have set her apart as a versatile, powerful, and engaging performer.
 Ms. Fons was hailed by Opera News as one of opera’s rising stars and one of the best singing actresses of her generation, and received a Grammy nomination for her work on Jennifer Higdon’s Cold Mountain.

 In the summer of 2018 Ms. Fons made her company debut with the highly acclaimed Haymarket Opera Company in Chicago.
 Ms. Fons sang the title role in Cesti’s Orontea.
-In the 2017/18 season Ms. Fons also returned to the Cleveland Orchestra as the mezzo-soprano soloist in the Mozart Requiem.
-Ms. Fons then makes her company debut with Opera North Carolina reprising the role of Ruby Thewes in Jennifer Higdon’s Grammy nominated opera Cold Mountain.
+In the 2017/18 season Ms. Fons also returned to the Cleveland Orchestra as the mezzo-soprano soloist in the Mozart Requiem, and made her company debut with Opera North Carolina reprising the role of Ruby Thewes in Jennifer Higdon’s Grammy nominated opera Cold Mountain.
 Ms. Fons created the role of Ruby in the opera’s premiere at the Santa Fe Opera in 2015.
-Ms. Fons will then make a role and company debut with Kentucky Opera as Sister Helen Prejean in Jake Heggie’s Dead Man Walking.
-Ms. Fons will appear in recital in her hometown of Milwaukee, followed by two performances as the title role in Ravel’s L’enfant et les Sortilèges under the baton of Maestro Ozawa, first with the Berlin Philharmonic, and then in Japan as part of the Seiji Ozawa Music Academy in Tokyo, Kyoto, and Nagoya.
+Ms. Fons made a successful role and company debut with Kentucky Opera as Sister Helen Prejean in Jake Heggie’s Dead Man Walking, and appeared in Mendelssohn’s A Midsummer Night’s Dream with the Los Angeles Philharmonic, followed by performances as the title role in Ravel’s L’enfant et les Sortilèges, first with the Berlin Philharmonic, and then in Japan as part of the Seiji Ozawa Music Academy in Tokyo, Kyoto, and Nagoya.
 Ms. Fons had the honor of premiering art songs by James Stephenson on a recital at the Polish Center of Wisconsin, and performing for the second time Kathleen Ginther’s “The River Merchant’s Wife” which she premiered with the Southern Illinois University concert choir and wind ensemble at Orchestra Hall in Chicago in 2011.

 Recent notable performances include the title role in Rossini’s La Cenerentola in a new production by Jean Bellorini for Opéra de Lille, Stéphano in Gounod’s Roméo et Juliette with the Santa Fe Opera, Cherubino in Mozart’s Le Nozze di Figaro in Claus Guth’s acclaimed production at the Canadian Opera Company, Dorabella in Opera Omaha’s new production of Cosi Fan Tutte, a role debut as Donna Elvira in Mozart’s Don Giovanni with the Florentine Opera, the title role in Handel’s oratorio Susanna with the International Händel Festspiele, and the title role in Ravel’s L’enfant et les Sortilèges with maestro Seiji Ozawa.